oliveroneill/todserver/README.md

 time to leave.
 This was designed to be used with the [tod app](https://github.com/oliveroneill/tod).
 The server tracks trip duration in real-time using Google Maps so that transit information is updated and users are alerted so that they never miss their bus.
+Tod is short for 'time of departure'.

 Google Maps does not offer real-time updates for all transit system but the code is extensible so that additional systems can be added.